erickasylvester/angularBookGuide/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

 This application was developed using Angular Technology for the front end as a training excercise.
-The concecpts learned include:
+The concepts learned include:
           Built-in Directives (i.e. 'ngIf', 'ngFor')
           Two-way data binding
           Angular Dependency Injector